 - How to conduct a successful site migration?

 - Challenges while conducting site migration

-What is Site Migration?
+What is Website Migration?

-Mainly used by SEO professionals, site migration is defined as an event whereby a website undergoes certain substantial changes in areas especially the ones that can significantly affect search engine visibility right from site’s location to platform, structure, content, design, or UX.
+Mainly used by SEO professionals, Website migration is defined as an event whereby a website undergoes certain substantial changes in areas especially the ones that can significantly affect search engine visibility right from site’s location to platform, structure, content, design, or UX.

 According to Google, site migration isn’t something that covers things in-depth and downplays the fact that so often, it might result in significant traffic and revenue loss and like it or not but this is something which could last from a few weeks to several months.
 Everything depends on how badly the search engine ranking signals have been affected.
 And also, how long it may take the affected business to rollout a successful recovery plan.